sanj6y/log-analyzer/README.md

 ## Roadmap

-- ✅ Part 1: Core streaming engine and basic `string_view` parser
+- Part 1: Core streaming engine and basic `string_view` parser
-- ✅ Part 2: Aggregator engine (Error/Warning frequency, Time-window analysis)
+- Part 2: Aggregator engine (Error/Warning frequency, Time-window analysis)
-- ✅ Part 3: Multi-threading with `std::jthread` and thread-safe queues
+- Part 3: Multi-threading with `std::jthread` and thread-safe queues
-- ⏸️ Part 4: Integration of GoogleTest for unit testing (Part 4.1 in progress)
+- Part 4: Integration of GoogleTest for unit testing (IN PROGRESS)
-- 📋 Part 5: Benchmarking suite vs. standard `regex` approaches

-## Installation (Optional)
+## Installation

 To use `loganalyze` from anywhere: